 Crystal has worked in LTC for the past 18 years and is currently providing QIPMO assistance to the Mid-MO and Northeast regions of MO.
 Her vast experience includes being an MDS Coordinator, ADON, DON, Medicare Specialist, and CPR instructor.
 She is certified in dementia care through the Alzheimer’s Association in addition to having her certification as a Resident Assessment Coordinator (RAC-CT).
 Crystal’s passion has always been supporting the elderly population and caregivers in the long-term care industry.

 Melody provides consultation and quality improvement training in the Southwest region of Missouri.
-Melody has been in the long-term care (LTC) industry for 20 years, beginning as a nursing assistant and medication aide, then working her way through college for her RN, ultimately obtaining her BSN in Springfield.
+Melody has been in the long-term care (LTC) industry for 20 years, beginning as a nursing assistant and medication aide, then working her way through college for her RN, ultimately obtaining her BSN in Springfield; she also recently obtained her Resident Assessment Coordinator Certification.
 Her LTC management experience includes eight years of being a Director of Nursing and, most recently, the unit manager/MDS coordinator of 76-bed facility.

 Carol is the QIPMO team leader, and with more than 40 years’ experience in the geriatric population (in either hospital-based skilled nursing facilities or acute rehabilitation units), she provides clinical consultation to the St. Louis area for the QIPMO program.
 At the national level, Carol is a past Chairman of the Board of the American Association of Nurse Assessment Coordinators (AANAC), which represents over 16,000 members working in LTC.
 Through AANAC she is certified in the RAI Process as a RAC-CT (Resident Assessment Coordinator).
 She has also served as a member of the Centers for Medicare & Medicaid Services (CMS) workgroup on Resident Assessment Protocols (RAPs) for MDS 3.0 and has served on the following Technical Expert Panels: 2009 – panel for the development of new publicly-reported nursing home quality measures and; 2012 – panel for anti-psychotic quality measure, as well as the re-hospitalization in LTC quality measure.
 She has also participated in the Pathways to Excellence in LTC Task Force by ANA in 2008, as well as the Technical Advisory Workgroup for the National Advancing Excellence Campaign.